 Glen Eira should be a City that is easy to move around with a range of safe travel options and walkable neighbourhoods.

-In order to achieve this we have developed a draft Integrated Transport Strategy which acts as a high-level strategic document that will set Council’s transport priorities, aligned with the 15-year vision for Glen Eira.
+In order to achieve this we have developed a Integrated Transport Strategy which acts as a high-level strategic document that will set Council’s transport priorities, aligned with the 15-year vision for Glen Eira.

 VISION - GLEN EIRA 2031

 Glen Eira willbe a City of child friendly neighbourhoods that are connected to a network of vibrant and well designed walkable activity centres.
 The community will have a range of travel options to service their daily needs, with a reduction to 50 per cent of trips made by car.